 It can be easy to get distracted, though. like Andy said before: he took a lot of time communicating his role in the company.
 Which not always feels as a productive thing to do -but it’s super important.
 Because it’s easy for people who are less familiar with content strategy to confuse you for an editor or a copywriter.
 And while a lot of content strategists, like the three of us, have a background in writing and or editing, we have an opinion on the Oxford comma and we don’t mind answering the occasional question on grammar or syntax, we do want to make clear we’re here for something else, something, maybe a bit more holistic.”

 Andy: “What I usually told people – and I’m sure you’ve had discussions here before and I’ve certainly had these discussions – that my job at a product company embedded with a design team is very much, I would say it’s still 80% UX writing.
 So, we are primarily UX writers, but we do a lot of the strategy behind it as well.
 I feel pretty comfortable using the term content strategy, even though I think it’s such a broad term.
-Now, I think we’re ready to diversify a little bit, but at the same time, I think it’s easier to like you know give people resources and to recruit people if you if you say that you’re hiring a content strategist.
+Now, I think we’re ready to diversify a little bit, but at the same time, I think it’s easier to like you know give people resources and to recruit people if you say that you’re hiring a content strategist.
 I can get designers on board by just saying, we were not copywriters, we design with words.
 We use design thinking and design methodologies to write.
 And I think that makes something click with a lot of people.
 At least a lot of people here.
 I have a little narrative in my slide deck about the old days.
-Often at an average agency, there would be sort of this creative work and this writing work that would sort of happened in silos for an add print.
+Often at an average agency, there would be sort of this creative work and this writing work that would sort of happened in silos for an ad print.
 Like, you know, the iconic VW ad about ‘thinking small’ and you know they had a lot of art direction that was just very iconic and very important to it and they had a lot of words that you know happened at the bottom that fit with it.
 But those things happened in silos and didn’t really come together until the end, you know, the art director went to the copywriters and said, “Hey, fill the space with words.”
 And that’s how that happens.
 So, I think, you know, sometimes with design teams, even on digital products, that’s still the case.
 And when I tell people that a copywriter is to a graphic designer as a content strategist or UX writer is to a system designer.
-Usually people get that a little bit more.
+Usually, people get that a little bit more.
 We think in systems, we think about word systems.
 We don’t write a static block of content.
 People seem to be on board with that.
 I think it goes deeper than a lot of them realize.
 There’s still a lot of talk about Oxford commas and saying please and using voice and tone in a certain way.
 But when we start talking about taxonomy and information architecture and terms, things like that, and they can really see the value of like people who are thinking about language.”

 Saskia: Oh man, I love those analogies: ‘we design with words’ and ‘a copywriter is to a graphic designer as a content strategist is to a systems designer’.
 Well, excuse me, I’m off printing a bunch of stickers with those quotes.